Robin harmonic measure with a variable permeability parameter: Existence and uniqueness of solutions

 \section{Existence and uniqueness of solutions}

-We show in this section the existence and uniqueness of solutions to the Robin problem.
-We will also deal with solutions having Robin boundary data zero and interior data non zero, therefore we introduce them now. \begin{defn} We define a bilinear form $b:W^{1,2}(\Omega)\times W^{1,2}(\Omega)$ by
+In this section, we establish the existence and uniqueness of solutions to the Robin problem.
+As we will also consider solutions with homogeneous Robin boundary data and nonzero interior data, we introduce the corresponding definitions now.